sensu/sensu-docs/content/sensu-go/5.16/api/auth.md

 #### EXAMPLE {#authtest-get-example}

-In the following example, querying the `/auth/test` API with a given username and password returns a `200 OK` response, indicating that the credentials are valid.
+In the following example, querying the `/auth/test` API endpoint with a given username and password returns an HTTP `200 OK` response, indicating that the credentials are valid.

 {{< highlight shell >}}
 curl -u myusername:mypassword http://127.0.0.1:8080/auth/test